telekom/gateway-kong-charts/README.md

 ### SSL Verification

-If you enable SSL verification StarGate will try to verify all traffic against a bundle of trusted CA certificates which needs to be specified explicitely.
+If you enable SSL verification the Gateway will try to verify all traffic against a bundle of trusted CA certificates which needs to be specified explicitely.
 You can enable this by setting sslVerify to true in the ``values.yaml``.
 If you do so, you must provide your own truststore by setting the ``trustedCaCertificates`` field with the content of your CA certificates in PEM format otherwise Kong won't start.

 Example *values.yaml*: